Typical Mistakes When Selecting Keywords For AdWords [Series]

-Therefore, I urge you not to take this list of mistakes as the final truth about AdWords keyword selection.
+Therefore, I urge you not to take this list of mistakes as the final truth about Google Ads keyword selection.
 See it instead as a guiding light that will lead you in the right direction and maintain your focus on what’s truly important.

 1) Choosing Keywords That Are Too Broad

 AdWords advertising is not banner or newspaper advertising.
 Let me say that again – AdWords advertising is not banner or newspaper advertising.

 I see time and time again small business owners who think that it’s all about getting the most impressions or clicks from Google.
 They take the mentality of getting the premier advertising space in the newspaper over to AdWords.

 This causes many advertisers to chase number 1 positions and use keywords that are too broad for their own good.
 Google AdWords is about getting relevant clicks from qualified customers while keeping your impressions at a minimum.

 Examples Of Keywords That Are Too Broad

 - Computer: A computer repair business that is advertising on the word computer is clearly missing the point.